aregowe/Bootstrap-4-PHP-Survey/README.md

 survey.php is where the main magic happens.

-The overall project uses Bootstrap v3, seeing as it was released recently I decided to give it a try.
-Didn't have very many problems with it at all.
+The overall project uses Bootstrap v3.3.7.

 If you have any questions, don't hesitate to e-mail me at: janderson133787@gmail.com